Never Miss A Post!

 - Once cooled, melt chocolate chips with shortening in the microwave in 30 second intervals on 50% power, stirring after each one.
 Alternately, you can melt chocolate in a double boiler.

 - Using a fork or spoon, generously drizzle chocolate over the popcorn and let stand 3-4 hours until chocolate is set.
-Break into pieces and enjoy!
+Break into pieces and enjoy.
+Store leftovers in an airtight container in a cool place.

 I found this recipe for caramel gives the popcorn a good coating, but if you want to really coat those suckers, feel free to increase the amount of caramel by 50%!